unknown321/wampy/VOLUME_TABLES.md

 Drag point wherever you want it to be. `Reset` button resets everything that happened on editor screen (and only there).

-There is no multitouch, use zoom buttons.
-Panning sucks, zoom malfunctions in some cases, but hey, it works.
-There will be improvements later.
+There is no multitouch and panning, use buttons.

+You **will** experience rendering issues on this screen.
+Yes, this is a bug; it will not be fixed.

 ### Master volume, DSD